 Silverman Hall Historic Classrooms

-University of Pennsylvania Carey Law School | University of Pennsylvania Carey Law School | Philadelphia, PA
+University of Pennsylvania Carey Law School | Philadelphia, PA

-All the rooms were provided with a freestanding steel assembly showcasing a large LED array, which are not affected by light glare.
-This steel assembly was designed to leave the original plaster detailing as intact as possible, knowing that even the best technology will eventually need to be removed and replaced.
+Acoustical plaster replaced many of the hard surfaces in the high vaulted room, greatly increasing sound performance.
+Hidden cove lighting accentuates the panels as well as the original repaired plaster ornament that runs the perimeter of the vaulted ceilings.
+All the rooms were provided with a freestanding, steel assembly showcasing a large LED array, which are not affected by light glare.
+This steel assembly was designed to leave the original plaster detailing as intact as possible, knowing that even the best technology will eventually need to be replaced.

-IIDA PA/NJ/DE Chapter, Best in Education/Institutional <30,000sf (2020)
+IIDA PA/NJ/DE Chapter, Best in Education/Institutional <30,000sf, 2020

-AIA Philadelphia Chapter Honor Award, Historic Preservation/Adaptive Reuse (2020)
+AIA Philadelphia Chapter Honor Award, Historic Preservation/Adaptive Reuse, 2020

-AIA Pennsylvania Chapter Design Award Finalist, Historic Preservation (2020)
+AIA Pennsylvania Chapter Design Award Finalist, Historic Preservation, 2020

 Architecture, Interior Design, Historical Preservation, Planning